dixel/puml-logo/README.md

 # puml-logo
-*collection of icons to use for plantuml diagrams*
+*collection of 100x100 images to use for plantuml diagrams*